 - Keep ’em movin’.
 Those bodily kinesthetic students need to be up and about while learning.
 Spelling aerobics, talk walks, jump out the answer, sign the answer, and 5-minute dance parties can keep students’ brains engaged and makes things fun and more memorable!

 - Tie a bow on it.
 The goal of a “closure” is to wrap up the lesson in a way that is exciting and helps students review the content or make it more concrete.
 Try a turn-and-talks, whip around, gimme-five (students trace their hands and write something they learned during the lesson in each finger), a ticket out the door, or have them write a postcard to a friend about the lesson.
 But remember, a good closure lasts less than 5 minutes.

 For more strategies, visit Julie’s site and check out her how-to guides—she tailors them for different members of your inclusive school team, so they’re great for professional development.
-(AND there’s a new one just for educators coming this summer!)

 What’s worked in your classroom?
 Would you share your favorite tip on engaging your students?
 Add it in the comments below!